volodymyrhudyma/blog/content/blog/my-way-of-looking-for-the-perfect-react-architecture.md

 ## Summary

-In summary, I cannot say that one architecture is better than another, because all of them have their strong and weak sides.
+In summary, it is not correct to say that one architecture is better than another, because all of them have their strong and weak sides.

 It is about being able to choose the one that is best suited to your situation.

-While you may have the misfortune to choose the inappropriate design with React, it's not that hard to change the approach.